 Pomp and circumstance have little place in your relationship.
 If this sounds like you—and it’s time to pop the question—don’t worry about doing something over the top.
 Just focus on your love and use one of our no-fuss marriage proposal ideas.

-Couples who enjoy traversing the outdoors together can look to one of their favorite outdoor activities to inspire a proposal.
-Whether that's biking, hiking, horseback riding, or something more competitive like golf, beach volleyball, or another sport, there's ample opportunity to turn a beloved activity into a perfect proposal.
-In fact, proposing during any of these can end up making the activity all the more meaningful to you both.
+Couples who enjoy biking, hiking, horseback riding, or something more competitive like golf, beach volleyball, or another sport have ample opportunity to turn their beloved outdoor activity into a perfect proposal.
+In fact, proposing during any of these can end up making the activity all the more meaningful to you both (and if you plan on proposing in the water, we recommend proposing with a silicone ring and saving the precious metal one for when you’re on land).

-With little planning, you can wait for just the right moment on your journey to pop the question.
+Invite your loved one to join you on your favorite or most treasured trails for a romantic trek with a stunning backdrop, then wait for just the right moment on your journey to pop the question.
 Being alone with a view can make for a truly romantic atmosphere.
-A mountain, lake, or walk along the beach can easily suffice—especially if you take a hike down one of your favorite or most treasured trails.
-Lewis adds, “Nothing says, ‘I love you for you, and always want you,’ like popping the question solo.”
+A mountain, lake, or walk along the beach can easily suffice.
 Skip the professional photographer and set your phone up for a video pre-proposal.
 Tell your partner you're capturing the view, then capture the entire moment on camera!

 Plenty of proposal scenes throughout film history are endearing—some to the point of being emotional and moving.
-Couples who are sentimental will enjoy sitting down together to watch movies like The Notebook, Pride and Prejudice, and more humorous options like The Wedding Singer, the last of which can add a bit of humor to an otherwise emotional living room proposal idea.
+Embrace this living room proposal idea by hiding the ring in a couch cushion or somewhere nearby and cueing up a movie like The Notebook, Pride and Prejudice, and more humorous options like The Wedding Singer

-Cue up the movie and have the ring hidden in a couch cushion or somewhere else nearby.
-Get ready to ask as the proposal scene gets closer, and when it does—pop the question.
-You can either use the words from the movie or wait until after the crux of the romantic scene has finished to ask, “Will you marry me?”
+As the movie’s big moment gets closer, and when it does—pop the question.
+You can either use the words from the movie or wait until after the romantic scene has finished to ask, “Will you marry me?”
 For some shock or added humor, begin saying the proposal lines along with the film (seriously or humorously) before pulling out the engagement ring.
-Your partner will likely think you're just having fun with the scene.
-Then, when the big moment comes, reveal the ring and big surprise.

 Simply secure one end of a pretty ribbon at one end of your home—be it by tape, pin, or tying it off—and the other end on the opposite side.
 You can choose to get creative with the path, leading your partner in various directions, but don't have to.
 Then attach handwritten love notes along the ribbon with tape or a stapler.
 These notes can be a written out timeline of milestones in your relationship, different things you love about your partner, or some of your favorite memories together.

 Plenty of proposals include a verbal look back on your relationship history.
-Talking about where you've been and all you've been through together can be lovely and especially powerful during such an emotional moment.
+Talking about your love story can be lovely and especially powerful during such an emotional moment.
 Play on that idea by incorporating special photographs from all throughout your relationship into your proposal plan.

 A few weeks before you plan to ask your partner to marry you, start collecting photos that have been taken from the time you started dating.
 Remember to look through your phone, social media accounts (including Instagram and Facebook), and computer.
 Once you start collecting, we suggest saving them into one folder.